CatX711/calendar-test/README.md

 print(day_name[day])

 ```
-*What this code does, is become farmilliarised with the days of the week, and, using datetime recognses the year.
+*What this code does, is become farmilliarised with the days of the week, and, using datetime recognises the year.
 When run, you have to enter a date (eg. 08 06 2012) and locates the day for that date.*

 ## Examples: